icycoldveins/Icycoldveins/README.md

 </p>
 <hr/>

-Software engineer based in Philadelphia with expertise in full-stack development.
-Temple University CS '24 graduate, currently pursuing MS in Computer Science with Machine Learning concentration at Georgia Tech.
-Specializing in React, Vue.js, TypeScript, and Node.js.
-Currently architecting payment and subscription systems at SnapRefund while mentoring 40+ underrepresented students in algorithms and Python at CodePath.
-Contributing to open-source projects such as [Phlask Maps](https://github.com/phlask/phlask-map) and [Flux](https://github.com/black-forest-labs/flux) while building comprehensive web applications.
-Passionate about creating scalable web applications and solving complex technical challenges.
+Full-stack developer passionate about building scalable web applications and solving complex technical challenges.
+Currently working at SnapRefund and mentoring students at CodePath.

 ## 🏆 LeetCode